Triangle turntable review – Project Management

 Triangle team up with Pro-Ject for their first vinyl spinner.
 John Pickford reports.

-I knew in advance that Triangle’s first foray into vinyl replay was in collaboration with a highly respected turntable specialist, however I was surprised when it turned up in a box bearing the Pro-Ject logo.
+I knew in advance that Triangle’s first foray into a vinyl replay was in collaboration with a highly respected turntable specialist.
+However, I was surprised when it turned up in a box bearing the Pro-Ject logo.

 Unboxed, the turntable looked smart enough with a traditional minimalist design and the Triangle logo in the bottom right-hand corner.
 But hang on, what’s this?
-Bang in the middle of the dust cover was another logo, only this time it was the same as the one on the box: Pro-Ject.
+Bang in the middle of the dust cover was another logo, but this time, it was the same as the one on the box: Pro-Ject.

-The deck came with tonearm ready-mounted and its headshell equipped with an Ortofon OM- 10E cartridge.
-It’s not quite plug and play though as you still have to mount the platter and attach the darive belt.
-Of course, it’s sensible not to ship a turntable with its platter in place, pressing down onto the bearing, however, fitting
+The deck came with a tonearm ready-mounted, and its headshell was equipped with an Ortofon OM- 10E cartridge.
+It’s not quite plug-and-play, though, as you still have to mount the platter and attach the drive belt.
+Of course, it’s sensible not to ship a turntable with its platter in place, pressing down onto the bearing; however, fitting

 “With the tonearm I noticed the lack of bias compensation”